ScilifelabDataCentre/pathogens-portal/README.md

 The code is hosted on [GitHub](http://github.com/), so you'll need an account.

-Next, visit the code repository: [https://github.com/ScilifelabDataCentre/covid-hub](https://github.com/ScilifelabDataCentre/covid-hub)
+Next, visit the code repository: [https://github.com/ScilifelabDataCentre/covid-portal](https://github.com/ScilifelabDataCentre/covid-portal)

 In the top right, you'll see a button that says _"Fork"_.
 Click this, then select your username.
 This makes a copy of the repository under your personal account that you can edit.

 ### Step 2a: Edit the files (online)

+> This is best if you only want to make one or two minor tweaks.
+> If you want to make more substantial edits over a longer time frame, we recommend editing locally (_Step 2b_).

 The easiest way to edit the website files is on the GitHub website.

 On the web page of your _forked_ copy of the repository, look in the `content/` directory.
 Each subdirectory contains the website contents in English or Swedish.